Mary Elizabeth Winstead and Ewan McGregor Go Glam for Rare Date Night at 2021 Emmys - E! Online

 Just a few months after Ewan McGregor and Mary Elizabeth Winstead welcomed their first child together, a baby boy, the couple stepped out in style for the 2021 Emmy Awards.

 On Sunday, Sept.
-19, the Hollywood pair got all dressed up in matching chic black ensembles.
+19, the Hollywood pair got all dressed up in matching black ensembles that were oh-so-chic.
 After the annual ceremony took place remotely last year amid the ongoing coronavirus pandemic, it's easy to see why the Birds of Prey stars went above and beyond in the fashion department.

 For the event, Mary swapped her superhero suit for a much more dazzling look, as she stunned in a glitzy dress by Zuhair Murad.